 - they are saving up to fund a postgraduate course or travel and therefore their first destination is a stopgap

 More than 25% of music graduates go onto further study.
-Some take a masters in music disciplines and others take professional training courses in areas such as teaching and law.
+Some choose a masters course related to their first degree while others choose different subjects, for example a conversion course or professional training courses in areas such as teaching and law.

 How can I build my skills and experience?